throwarray/video-dui/README.md

 STREAM_PATH=rtmp://localhost:1935/live/STREAM_NAME # The RTMP stream path
 FFMPEG_PATH=c:\ffmpeg\ffmpeg.exe # The path to a custom ffmpeg binary (optional)
 ```
-It's recommended to disable the RTMP feature if you aren't intending to stream from __OBS__.
+It's recommended to disable the RTMP feature if you aren't intending to stream from OBS.
 At the very least change the `RTMP_SECRET`

 ## Demo
 [![Click to view video](http://img.youtube.com/vi/FxtIwBUKkUg/0.jpg)](http://www.youtube.com/watch?v=FxtIwBUKkUg "Click to view video")